A couple of months ago, I got a notice that someone liked one of my posts. It happens sometimes. (Why do you look skeptical?)

 - We are all just desperate for meaning.

-I’m not sure if numbers 4 and 5 are supposed to prove there is no god.
+I’m not sure how numbers 4 and 5 mean there is no god.
 To me, they just sound like a description of the human condition and point out the need for a good recovery program.
 So what about 1-3?

 The love of my life has died.
 Will I ever be happy again?
 Nevermore.